amdevilravi-cloud/bpmn-generator-ai/README.md

 # BPMN Generator AI

-A FastAPI-based backend service that generates BPMN diagrams from business process descriptions using a local LLM API (e.g., LM Studio).
+A FastAPI backend that generates BPMN diagrams from business process descriptions using Amazon Bedrock (Claude 3 Haiku) or a fallback extraction.
 The service parses natural language, extracts process elements, and returns BPMN XML, validation, and explanation.

 ---